Initial Drill Evaluation

 Platoon 2060, Hotel Company, 2nd Recruit Training Battalion, march during an initial drill evaluation June 15, 2015, on Parris Island, S.C.
 The strict, particular nature of close-order drill teaches habits of discipline and reinforces teamwork in recruits.

-— Marine Corps photo by Pfc Vanessa Austin.
+—USMC photo by Private First Class Vanessa Austin.

 The Initial Drill Evaluation tests each platoon's ability to listen to the orders of its Drill Instructor at this point in training, and is a demonstration of the unit's degree of discipline and esprit de corps.
 Drill is used as one of the first methods of transforming these recruits from civilians into Marines, and plays a large part on their development of teamwork and unit cohesion.